t2-project/documentation/source/guides/kube.rst

 Run with Test Service
 =======================

-The test service intercepts request from the UI Backend to the Orchestrator and also snatches the requests from the Payment Service to the Payment provider and answers them in the provider stead.
+The test service intercepts request from the UI Backend to the Orchestrator and also snatches the requests from the Payment Service to the Payment provider and answers them in the provider's stead.
 The setup is depicted below.
-With this setup Test service knows the supposed outcome of all requests and can assert that the databases are in the correct state, after a saga instance finished.
+With this setup, the Test service knows the supposed outcome of all requests and can assert that the databases are in the correct state, after a saga instance finished.

 For more Details, see the `Test Service's README <https://github.com/t2-project/e2e-tests>`__.